Cynto/blog-frontend/README.md

 ## About

-This [Next.js](https://nextjs.org/) website was created to complete the The Odin Project's [Blog API](https://www.theodinproject.com/lessons/nodejs-blog-api) lesson.
+This [Next.js](https://nextjs.org/) website was created to complete The Odin Project's [Blog API](https://www.theodinproject.com/lessons/nodejs-blog-api) lesson.

 You can find the live version of this project [here](https://bloggy.vercel.app/).